Diocese of Guadalcanal

-The Diocese of Guadalcanal is one of the nine current dioceses of the Anglican Church of Melanesia.
+The Diocese of Guadalcanal is one of the ten current dioceses of the Anglican Church of Melanesia.
 It was founded on 23 June 2013.

 The diocese was erected from the Diocese of Central Solomons and inaugurated at St Paul's Chapel, Legalau village, Tasiboko; it covers an area from beyond Lunga Bridge on the east and to beyond White River Bridge on the west of Honiara.
 St Paul's Chapel has become the diocesan cathedral.